Jax Taylor And Brittany Cartwright Attend The Kentucky Derby, Spark Engagement Rumor With Ring Photo

 The spinoff series aired on Bravo TV last summer and has yet to be renewed for a second season.

 Following a three-month breakup at the end of last year, Taylor and Cartwright got back together and began living with one another again.
-Since then, rumors have continued to swirl in regard to their potential engagement, many of which have been prompted by the couple themselves.
+Since then, rumors have continued to swirl in regards to their potential engagement, many of which have been prompted by the couple themselves.

 As Vanderpump Rules fans may recall, Cartwright appeared on Watch What Happens Live earlier this year and admitted that Taylor was “itching” to get married and had even started wearing a wedding band on his finger.